Quantitative weak mixing for random substitution tilings: Introduction and statement of results

 The upper and lower dimensions of the spectral measure of an eigenfunction are zero.
 Quantitative weak mixing therefore involves bounding the local dimension of spectral measures from below, that is, away from the case of Dirac measures, which appear for eigenfunctions.

 Over the past decade, a series of works by Bufetov and Solomyak \cite{BS:substitution, BS:genus2, BS:spectralCocycle, BS:translation} have studied the issue of quantitative weak mixing for an increasingly large class of minimal and uniquely ergodic flows, culminating with a very large class of non-stationary, one-dimensional tiling spaces, a subset of which models a typical flow on flat surfaces of genus greater than or equal to two.
 Recently \cite{forni:twist} Forni has developed an extension from his theory of flat surfaces in \cite{forni:deviation} through the use of twisted cohomology in order to obtain results on quantitative weak mixing for translation flows on typical higher-genus surfaces.
 Forni's contribution \cite{forni:twist} was done after the results of Bufetov-Solomyak \cite{BS:genus2} for translation flows on genus two, but before their results for flows on surfaces of arbitrary genus.
-In fact, the results of \cite{BS:translation} cover a very general class of one-dimensional tiling spaces as well as translation flows on flat surfaces of infinite genus.
+However, the results of \cite{BS:translation} cover a very general class of one-dimensional tiling spaces as well as translation flows on flat surfaces of infinite genus.

 Much less has been done in this direction for higher rank actions, in particular for actions of $\mathbb{R}^d$.
-Spaces coming from tilings are natural candidates for these questions.
-Given that tilings have some sort of physical significance as models of quasicrystals, many spectral results for tilings are known.
+Spaces coming from tilings are natural candidates for these questions and some spectral results are known.
 For example, Solomyak \cite{SolomyakEigenfunctions} has characterized weak mixing for tiling spaces which are constructed from a single substitution rule.
 Emme \cite{Emme:spectral} has studied the behavior of spectral measures at zero for self-similar tilings of $\mathbb{R}^d$.
 These results are extended in the (unpublished) Master's thesis of Marshall \cite{Marshall:master}, with results on quantitative weak mixing for a class of self-similar tilings of $\mathbb{R}^d$.
 Although it does not directly addresses questions related to eigenfunctions, the work \cite{BGM:correlation} brings forth methods to determine the absence of absolute continuity of spectral measures in a large class of self-similar tilings of any dimension.

 This paper is a contribution to the expanding list of systems for which there are results on quantitative weak mixing.
 In \cite{ST:random, T:TTT}, a method of studying (globally) random substitution tilings was introduced and developed.
 The idea is as follows: suppose there are $N$ different compatible substitution rules $S_1,\dots, S_N$ on $M$ prototiles $t_1,\dots, t_M$, and that a tiling was created from these by applying the different substitution rules at random over all the tiles.
 This procedure would create a tiling whose structure would not be self-similar, but the structure would be represented by the order in which the substitutions were applied to construct the tiling.
 In other words, some of the structure would be recorded by a point $x\in \Sigma_N$ in the $N$-shift.
 This is very different from the (locally) random constructions where not only are the substitutions chosen at random, but so are the tiles on which they are applied.
 Systems of globally random substitution similar to the one here sometimes go by the name S-adic systems or mixed substitution systems \cite{GM:mixed}.